ankrutik/notes/aws/solutions_arch_cert/notes.md

 High-Resolution Custom Metrics can have a **minimum resolution of 1 second**.

-If you set an alarm on a **high-resolution custom metric**, you can specify a high-resolution alarm with a period of **10 seconds or 30 seconds**, or you can set a regular alarm with a period of any multiple of 60 seconds.
+On a **high-resolution custom metric**, you can specify

+- a high-resolution alarm with a period of **10 seconds or 30 seconds**,
+- or you can set a regular alarm with a period of any multiple of **60 seconds**.

 ### CloudTrail (Auditing)

-User and resource activity monitored by **recording AWS management** console actions and API calls.
+User and resource activity monitored by **recording AWS management** console actions and **API calls**.
 Unrelated to CloudWatch.

 **CloudTrail Insights** to detect unusual activity.